gjunkie/dotfiles/README.md

 ![bash prompt](https://raw.githubusercontent.com/gjunkie/dotfiles/master/images/bash_prompt_and_git.png)

+#### Bash prompt colorschemes

+You can use the default colorscheme shown above or create new ones.
+To add a new colorscheme, create a directory in `configs/bash/colorschemes/` with the name of your colorscheme.
+This folder should have a single file named `colors.sh`.
+There are six color variables you can set; `PRIMARY_FG`, `SECONDARY_FG`, `TERTIARY_FG`, `SUCCESS_FG`, `WARNING_FG`, and `ALERT_FG`.
+Take a look at `configs/bash/colorschemes/default/colors.sh` for an example.

+To change your bash prompt colorscheme run `$ dotfiles --color your_colorscheme_name`.

 ### Local/private Bash configuration

 Any private and custom Bash commands and configuration should be placed in a ~/.bash_profile.local file.
 This file will not be under version control or committed to a public repository.
 If ~/.bash_profile.local exists, it will be sourced for inclusion in bash_profile.

 #### Todo

+- Finish bash colorschemes feature.
 - Add custom options to `dotfiles` update script.
 - Figure out symlink solution to permissions issues with install location and Docker.
 - Figure out snippets solution.
 - Create a helper prompt to display in quickfix window.
+- Fix "any key" prompt on initial install.
+- Figure out how to re-symlink `dotfiles` script after making changes to it.

 ### Acknowledgements